Stylback/home-server/README.md

 I pop the CMOS again, boot with a single module and see the BIOS-version was updated to __J41BWB22.BSS__.
 Determined to regain the ability to use both modules I tried to flash the __J41BW929.BSS__ version using Biostars provided flashing tool.
 The tool reported a successfull flash but the process had in fact _bricked_ the motherboard.

 Lesson learned, think thrice before manually flashing your BIOS.
 I have since replaced the board with an [ASRock J5040-ITX](https://www.asrock.com/mb/Intel/J5040-ITX/index.asp).
 I also had to replace my RAM-modules with SO-DIMM ones due to board incompatibility.

+### Fail2Ban struggles

+I initially tried to run Fail2Ban in a docker container.
+I managed to get the filter and jail working, it would detect and ban an IP.
+In reality nothing would actually happen, the host could continue to spam authentication attempts.
+There seems to be no clear way to propagate the banned addresses up the IP-tables chain.

+I have now resorted to running it on the server itself.
+It is able to intercept and stop connections from banned IP addresses before they reach NGINX Proxy Manager.
+However it's not perfect, I seem unable to ban IP addresses that fail Access List authentication.
+Maybe these attempts are not logged or maybe the REGEX fails to match them.

 </p>
 </details>